FAQs and TIPS

 *Brake usage – Most pilots fly with way too much brake.
 Here is what can happen and how to use the brakes correctly.

-assess the situation quickly and NOT panic.
+assess the situation quickly and not panic.
 Here is an example of a pilot (Tom Bird) launching with a cravat, assessing the severity, and taking

-Cross Country Paragliding – Notes by Had Robinson on Jocky Sanderson's "Speed to Fly" video
+Cross country paragliding – Notes by Had Robinson on Jocky Sanderson's "Speed to Fly" video

-Cross Country Soaring – This is an outstanding PowerPoint presentation on weather analysis for cross country soaring by Brian Resor of the Albuquerque Soaring Club, Moriarty, New Mexico
+Cross country soaring – This is an outstanding PowerPoint presentation on weather analysis for cross country soaring by Brian Resor of the Albuquerque Soaring Club, Moriarty, New Mexico

 Dennis Pagen on the weather

-Equipment, PG paragliding – Typical
+Equipment, PG paragliding – typical

-Equipment, PPG powered paragliding – Typical
+Equipment, PPG powered paragliding – typical

 Extreme Sports – We are not crazy for doing these things.
 See the essay at the bottom of this page, "Will Gadd on dangerous sports".

-FAR 103 Elements – FAA discussion of the elements of an ultralight in order to define what it is and how it fits in to the national air space
+FAR 103 elements – FAA discussion of the elements of an ultralight in order to define what it is and how it fits in to the national air space

-Flying Low – Flying low to the ground gives a false sense of security.
+Flying low – Flying low to the ground gives a false sense of security.
 Here is why...